nedahejazi/AutoSpecFit/README.md

 ## AutoSpecNorm (ASN)

-ASF uses AutoSpecNorm (ASN) for local pseudo-continuum normalization.
-Unlike approaches that apply a single normalization to all synthetic spectra, ASF applies local normalization independently to every synthetic spectrum tested during the chi-square fitting procedure.
+ASF uses AutoSpecNorm (ASN) for the local pseudo-continuum normalization of the observed spectrum.
+Unlike approaches that compare a single normalized observed spectrum with all synthetic spectra, ASF normalizes the observed spectrum independently relative to every synthetic spectrum tested during the chi-square fitting procedure.
 This allows the pseudo-continuum placement to adapt to abundance-dependent changes in the synthetic spectrum and keeps the abundance determination self-consistent.

 ASN consists of two main modules: